DaertML/daert-infra/README.md

 - Notebooks: experiment with ideas in an environment that allows for an easy deployment of notebooks.
 - Compute Instance: raw container where you can modify from a set of given blueprints, the needed dependencies, code...

+As MLFlow is quite rich nowadays and has support for LLM outputs, Im planning to get some ideas going to do things with LLMs.